Benjamin Fung: Biography

 Fung was born in Hong Kong in the 1970s.
 He received his B.Sc.
 (1999), M.Sc.
 (2003), and Ph.D.
 (2007) degrees in computing science from Simon Fraser University in Canada, and his designation of Professional Engineer (P.Eng.) in Ontario in 2009.

 Fung joined the McGill University School of Information Studies as an associate professor in 2013, received the title of Canada Research Chair in Data Mining for Cybersecurity in 2015, and promoted to Full Professor in 2020.
 He is a Senior Member of Association for Computing Machinery (ACM) and Institute of Electrical and Electronics Engineers (IEEE).
-He is also a Co-curator of Cybersecurity in the World Economic Forum and an Associate Editor for IEEE Transactions of Knowledge and Data Engineering (TKDE) and Elsevier Sustainable Cities and Society (SCS).
+He is also the Editor-in-Chief of Elsevier Sustainable Cities and Society: Advances (SCSADV) and Associate Editors of ACM Transactions on Knowledge Discovery from Data (TKDD) and Elsevier Sustainable Cities and Society (SCS).
+He was a Co-curator of Cybersecurity in the World Economic Forum and an Associate Editor for IEEE Transactions of Knowledge and Data Engineering (TKDE).
 Before joining McGill, he was an Assistant/Associate Professor in the Concordia Institute for Information Systems Engineering at Concordia University from 2007 to 2013.
 He worked in SAP BusinessObjects in Vancouver from 1999 to 2003.